Dress Code

 Expectation

-Business-like suit.
+Business-like suit

-Formal dress or skirt.
+Formal dress or skirt

-Length must be below, on or just above the knee.
+Length must be below, on or at the knee.
+Dress must cover the shoulder.

-Jumper or cardigan.
+Jumper or cardigan

-Optional item to wear in cold weather.
+Optional item to wear in colder weather.

 Must be discreet.

 Must be kept to a minimum.
+One earring in each ear.

-Coats and scarves.
+Coats and Scarves

-Must not be worn inside the Sixth Form or main school buildings.
+Must not be worn inside the academy.

-Additional items and issues:
+Additional Items and Issues

 • No hoodies or sports jumpers.

-• No bare midriffs, low cut or strappy tops.
+• No bare midriffs, low cut, or strappy tops.

-• No denim or leather-style clothing.
+• No denim or leather style clothing.

-• No tight-fitting clothing.
+• No tight-fitting or lycra, stretch-style clothing.

-• No leggings or jeggings.
+• No leggings/jeggings.

 • No trainers or flip-flops.

-• No bright coloured clothing e.g. neon.
+• No bright coloured clothing i.e. neon.

 Your browser is out-of-date!